Daxton Hill

-Daxton Jor-El Hill (born September 29, 2000) is an American football safety for the Cincinnati Bengals of the National Football League (NFL).
-He played college football at Michigan and was drafted by the Bengals in the first round of the 2022 NFL Draft.
+Daxton Jor-El Hill (born September 29, 2000) is an American professional football cornerback for the Cincinnati Bengals of the National Football League (NFL).
+He played college football for the Michigan Wolverines, where he was named an All-Big Ten selection.
+He was selected by the Bengals in the first round of the 2022 NFL draft.

-High school career
+Early life

 Hill attended Booker T. Washington High School in Tulsa, Oklahoma.
 As a senior in 2019, he was the Gatorade Football Player of the Year for Oklahoma.
 He played in the 2019 U.S. Army All-American Game.
 A five star recruit, he committed to play college football at the University of Michigan before switching to the University of Alabama and then back to Michigan.

 College career

 As a true freshman at Michigan in 2019, Hill played in 13 games with three starts and had 36 tackles and one interception.
 As a sophomore in 2020, he started six games, recording 46 tackles and one interception.
 He returned to Michigan as a starter in 2021 and received first-team all conference honors.
-Hill declared for the 2022 NFL Draft following the 2021 season.
+Hill declared for the 2022 NFL draft following the 2021 season.

 Professional career

+2022 season

-Hill was drafted by the Cincinnati Bengals in the first round (31st overall) of the 2022 NFL Draft.
+The Cincinnati Bengals selected Hill in the first round (31st overall) of the 2022 NFL draft.
+He was the second safety drafted in 2022 behind Kyle Hamilton.

+On May 18, 2022, the Cincinnati Bengals signed Hill to a four-year, $11.66 million contract that includes a signing bonus of $5.66 million and is fully guaranteed at signing.

+Hill was eased into his rookie year by Bengals defensive coordinator Lou Anarumo, backing up Jessie Bates at free safety, and playing as a gunner on special teams snaps alongside Stanley Morgan.

+In week 15 against the Tampa Bay Buccaneers, Hill would play his first game as a starter, switching positions to cornerback due to both regular starter Mike Hilton and backup Jalen Davis suffering injuries the week prior.
+Hill played in a nickelback role for the game, recording 5 solo tackles and 3 assisted tackles.

+2023 season

+In his second season, Hill was named as the starting free safety.
+During the Bengals' week 1 loss against the Cleveland Browns, Hill recorded his first career interception off of quarterback Deshaun Watson.
+Hill had a career high in tackles in week 2 against the Baltimore Ravens, making 12 total tackles, nine of which were solo.

+Hill's first career sack came during the week 3 game against the Los Angeles Rams, and he was credited with another half-sack in week 5 against the Arizona Cardinals.

+2024 season

+Entering his third season, it was announced that Hill would be converting into a cornerback.
+Following preseason, it was announced that Hill had beat out DJ Turner for the starting cornerback role.
+He suffered a torn ACL in week 5 and was placed on season-ending injured reserve on October 8, 2024.